Tisha B’ Av 5777—A New Day

 Since rebirth, Israel has endured three wars of survival with enemies determined to annihilate the Zionist state.
 Israeli citizens have been subjected to two major intifadas as well as the current “stabbing intifada” and thousands of rocket and mortar attacks from Gaza, Lebanon and Syria raining down on innocent civilians in Israel.

 Yet, against all odds and despite being surrounded by sworn enemies numbering in the hundreds of millions committed to its destruction, Israel thrives.
-What is the secret?
+What is the secret to Israel’s success?

 One written by a young mother celebrating a third anniversary since making aliyah to Israel is an honest look at life in her new homeland.